©2004-2017 The Home Inspection Company, Inc. DBA Professional Home Inspection Co.

 If you believe that you have a mold issue, you may wish to contact a qualified mold testing

 company directly.
-For your convenience we have listed two companies.
-PHI receives no
+For your convenience, we have listed a qualified mold testing company.

 |Our Mission Statement: